-Unless they choose to specialize in a track, students pursuing a Government major will take courses from the four following disciplines: American Politics & Policy, Economics, International Politics & Policy, Political Theory, and Political Philosophy.
-Click here to see a list of courses and Recommended Course Sequence for the Government Major with no track
+Unless they choose to specialize in a track, students pursuing a Government major are able to take courses from all of the five following disciplines: American Politics & Policy, Economics, International Politics & Policy, Political Theory, and Political Philosophy.
+Click here to see a list of courses and Recommended Course Sequence for the Government Major with NO track.

 Regardless of track, every student majoring in Government must take 12 credits of primary content courses that provide an overview of the field of Government and introduce the student to key subfields: American Political Institutions, Comparative Politics, International Relations, and Political Science Research Methods.